 Fred also discusses the process the GDI Lab uses to create models.
 The highlight of the discussion for me was how our data scientists collaborate with the Geneia clinical team to test, iterate and improve the models.

-After all, in many situations, nurses and care managers like those we have on staff at Geneia and their patients, are often are the ones who benefit most from GDI Lab models.
+After all, in many situations, nurses, care managers and their patients, are often are the ones who benefit most from GDI Lab models.
 As Fred discussed during the podcast, our hypertension model helps identify not only patients at risk for complications, but also the type of complications and the stage.
 That means care managers can prioritize their intervention and engagement efforts with stage 3 hypertensive patients most likely to experience complications.
 Equally important health plans, hospitals and physician practices can plan and better allocate limited care management resources.

 Listen now to Geneia Data Intelligence Lab: Fred Rahmanian.